 - Membership in the local Administrators group on the license server (unless alternative credentials are used for the license server).
-If server is located in another trusted forest, the account should have local Administrator permissions on the license server - Local Administrator permissions on the agent host server. - NOTE: By default each Exchange server is an agent host for itself.
+If server is located in another trusted forest, the account should have local Administrator permissions on the license server - Local Administrator permissions on the agent host server. - Permission to create, read and write SCP in domain where agent host resides.
+The SCP object is located in the CN=Exchange Migration Project,CN=QmmEx,CN=Migration Manager,CN=Quest Software,CN=System,DC=eternity,DC=<...>,DC=<...> Active Directory container. - The db_owner role on the SQL server where the database resides.
+Note that this permission is required if you use Windows authentication option for connecting to SQL Server. - NOTE: By default each Exchange server is an agent host for itself.
 If you use the default agent host then to simplify the account setup process, you can grant these permissions to the Exchange Account and use it instead of the Agent Host Account.